Emphysema, Chronic Bronchitis, and Colds

 Which Cold Treatment Should I Use With Emphysema or Chronic Bronchitis?

 First, it is important to stay on your prescribed medications for emphysema and chronic bronchitis.
 Then, to decide how to treat cold symptoms, it's best to talk with your doctor.
 You might treat the body aches and fever associated with a cold with acetaminophen or ibuprofen.
-Although antihistamines can be helpful if you have mild allergy symptoms, you should avoid them if you constantly have thick mucus; they may make it more difficult for you to cough up the mucus.
+Although antihistamines can be helpful if you have mild allergy symptoms, you should avoid them if you constantly have thick mucus; they may make it more difficult for you to cough up the phlegm.

 Can I Prevent Colds if I Have Emphysema or Chronic Bronchitis?